thiloklein/thiloklein.github.io/teaching/viz/index.md

 To make full use of the development data revolution, statisticians must take advantage of technological advancement and innovative approaches to data collection, analysis and dissemination to improve the way they analyse and disseminate statistics and thereby encourage wider use of statistics.

 [PARIS21](http://www.paris21.org) is committed to help statistical systems to improve their data dissemination practices as a means of promoting evidence-based policy-making and decisions at the country level.
-With the aim of sustaining the capacity building program for statistical systems, PARIS21 partners with national and regional institutions in training activities on data communication and visualization.
+With the aim of sustaining the capacity building program for statistical systems, PARIS21 partners with national and regional institutions in training activities on data communication and visualisation.

 The workshops serve as a venue for collaboration between statisticians to adopt the data visualisation tools and ensure wider use in the statistical system.
 To tailor the content to local training requirements, participants are invited to take a short [pre-course survey](survey/index.html).